 Black, Orchid, Blue, Aqua, Kelly Green, Green, Yellow, Sunflower, Orange, Red, Bubble Gum, Fluorescent Pink

 At the bottom of the page there are links to download Adobe libraries of swatches to use while designing your artwork.

 We print almost exclusively on 11x17" paper stock, and use other standard sizes for some projects.
-The Riso cannot print full bleed, the maximum printable area is 10.5x16.5.
+The Riso cannot print full bleed, the maximum printable area is 10.5"x16.25" however, we suggest having a border of 1/2" on all sides for the best results.
 We offer in house trimming for projects requiring full bleed or a custom size.
 We only print on uncoated paper, Riso ink dries by absorption.

 For white paper consider: